AmadeusITGroup/otter/docs/forms/FORM_STRUCTURE.md

    * easily get the errors propagated by the presenter

 We prefer to use the __formControl__ rather than __ngModel__ because we can easily listen to the valueChanges or status changes of the presenter form.
-Another constraint is that it's easier to identify the container context for the CMS, with one implementation (See [Component Structure](../components/COMPONENT_STRUCTURE.md) for details about the component context).

 <a name="component-creation"></a>
 ### Component creation